nigelfiler/Marine_Water_Meter/README.md

 ## Future Ideas
 - Rotary encoder can be used with the board to select other functions
-- Could be used to monitor fridge temeratures
+- Could be used to monitor fridge temperatures

 ## Video Showing Operation
   https://www.youtube.com/shorts/WlagKgHyAQc